max-ramos-rod/addison-backend-akka/README.md

 ```

 ### Interfaces
 - **`SyncTokenService`**: Defines a synchronous contract for token issuance, with a method `issueToken(Credentials credentials)` that returns a `UserToken`.
-This interface ensures a clear API for synchronous token generation, though it’s not used directly in the final implementation due to the asynchronous requirement.
+This interface is provided for completeness but is not used in the current implementation.

-- **`AsyncTokenService`**: Defines an asynchronous contract with `issueTokenAsync(Credentials credentials, Consumer<UserToken> onSuccess, Consumer<String> onFailure)`.
-It supports non-blocking token issuance, integrated with Akka actors to handle asynchronous processing and random delays (0-5000ms).
-The `SimpleAsyncTokenService` implements this interface, coordinating with `AuthActor` and `TokenActor` via `TokenOrchestratorActor`.
+- **`AsyncTokenService`**: Defines an asynchronous contract with `requestToken(Credentials credentials)` returning a `CompletableFuture<UserToken>`.
+The `SimpleAsyncTokenService` implements this interface by delegating to the `TokenOrchestratorActor` via Akka's `ask` pattern, enabling non-blocking, resilient token issuance.

 ## Requirements